CZ 75: CZ 75 "short rail"

-The first CZ 75 models manufactured between 1975 and 1979 were made of high-quality forged steel, with a hammer and a hand-finished finish due to the low cost of labor in socialist Czechoslovakia.
+The first CZ 75 models manufactured between 1975 and 1979 were made of forged steel, with a hammer and a hand-finish due to the low cost of labor in socialist Czechoslovakia.
+In 2026, CZ announced the release of a new version of the CZ75 short rail, called the CZ 75 Legend, which retains the look and short rail design of the original.

-These models, referred to as the short rail, are among the rarest among collectors (less than 14,697 examples of this quality version were manufactured between 1975 and 1979).
+Spanish frames

 In order to increase its production of CZ75s at a lower cost in order to export them, the Česká Zbrojovka company looked for alternative sources of supply for the manufacture of steel frames for the pistol in the late 1970s.
 Negotiations on the production of pistols outside Czechoslovakia had already begun in 1977 between Merkuria (Czechoslovak exporter) and the Spanish company Alfa in Eibar.
 An agreement was reached in 1979 with Alfa to produce cast frames in order to increase production, at the cost of a significant reduction in finishing and lower quality steel compared to the "short rail" models forged in Czechoslovakia.

 In March 1979, tests on these Spanish cast frames revealed cracks.
 This resulted in the decision to strengthen the frame and slide for the second generation design due to lower quality steel, thus changing the appearance of the pistol at the rail level, making it longer.